Topics on this page

 any written order issued by the circuit court;

-any opinion of the Court of Special Appeals.
+any opinion of the Appellate Court.

 If these documents are not available, then you must explain why they are unavailable.
-If any previously unavailable document becomes available and the COA has not yet acted on the petition, then you must file a supplement to the petition as soon as the documents become available.
+If any previously unavailable document becomes available and the Supreme Court has not yet acted on the petition, then you must file a supplement to the petition as soon as the documents become available.
 If copies of the briefs or opinions were previously served or provided to the other party, you do not need to serve them again.

 Filing Fees - There are fees associated with filing your appeal.
-The COA’s website has the schedule of fees.
+The Supreme Court’s website has the schedule of fees.
 If you choose to appeal your case and believe you cannot afford to pay the costs of filing for an appeal, you can request the requirement that these costs be prepaid be waived

 Remember, if your request is approved, the waiver only removes the requirement to pay the costs of filing for an appeal upfront.
 You may still have to the pay the court fees at the end of the appeal, unless the court orders the other party to pay those fees and costs.
 Note, there is a process of asking the court for a final waiver of costs at the end of the case.
 Learn more about filing fee waivers.

 Answer - Within 15 days after service of the petition, the other party may file an original answer to the petition that states why the petition for writ of certiorari should be denied.
-There is 3,900 word limit for the answer unless permission to exceed the word limit is granted by the COA.
+There is 3,900 word limit for the answer unless permission to exceed the word limit is granted by the Supreme Court.
 Filing an answer is not mandatory but can be helpful to the Court.

 Read the Rule: Md.
 Rule 8-303

-direct further proceedings in the COA;
+direct further proceedings in the Supreme Court;

 dismiss the appeal;